Archbishop Fisher Highlights Main Points of Small Groups, Sixth General Congregation

 After today's morning session, at a meeting of the synod's communications council of which he is a member, Archbishop Fisher also said he met the two Chinese bishops who are the first from mainland China to attend a Vatican synod.

-Pope Francis reportedly invited two Chinese bishops to take part in the meeting after the Sept.
+Pope Francis invited two Chinese bishops to take part in the meeting after the Sept.
 22 provisional agreement was signed between the Vatican and China.
-The two bishops are thought to have been chosen by the Chinese state authorities and belong to the state-run church.
+The two bishops, John Baptist Yang Xiaoting of Yan'an, and Joseph Guo Jincai of Chengde, are thought to have been chosen by the Chinese state authorities, and belong to the state-run church.

 “I told them my mother was born and grew up in Shanghai and so I am a bit Chinese!,” Archbishop Fisher said.
 “It turns out that despite the new ‘concordat’ with the Vatican and that these are government-approved delegates, the two bishops are only permitted to attend half the Synod.
 Sad, but better than nothing.”